openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   contribute data to the program, and only researchers at those institutions can request data from the program.

-  For more information, see :ref:`Research Data Exchange`.
+  For more information, see :ref:`Research Data Exchange<research data exchange>`.

 .. _Rubric_g: